Medical Textile Woven Bifurcated Tapered Tubular

 Take a closer look at our advanced capabilities for creating cardiovascular structures:

-Woven Fabrics – Weaving technology can create heart valve fabrics and other cardiovascular products by interlacing combinations of two or more monofilament or multifilament non-absorbable yarns in a perpendicular fashion.
-Woven fabric configurations can include tubular, flat, bifurcated, tapered, or near-net fabrics that are beneficial due to their low porosity (which is important for containment and cardiovascular fluid transfer), dimensional stability and high-tensile strength.
-Using state-of-the-art weaving machines, we can expertly perform narrow weaving, tubular weaving, leno weaving and bifurcated weaving to create textile structures for use in the cardiovascular system, such as heart valves and carotid patches.
+Weaving technology can create heart valve fabrics and other cardiovascular products by interlacing combinations of two or more yarns in a perpendicular fashion.
+Woven fabric configurations can include tubular, flat, bifurcated, tapered, or layered fabrics that are beneficial due to their low porosity, which is important for containment, dimensional stability, and high-tensile strength.
+Using state-of-the-art weaving machines, we can expertly create textile structures for use in the cardiovascular system, such as heart valves and carotid patches.

-Knitted Fabrics – Knitted mesh structures and fabrics can be created by interlocking loops of yarn or metal in a weft or warp pattern to form flat, broad, or tubular configurations with open spaces to promote native tissue growth as needed.
+Knitted mesh fabrics can be created by interlocking loops of yarn in a weft or warp pattern to form flat, broad, or tubular configurations with open spaces to promote native tissue growth as needed.
 Applications of knitted heart valve fabrics include vascular prosthesis, hemostasis, cardiac support devices, and valve sewing cuffs.
-Warp knitting can produce very thin, dense textile structures that prevent blood leakage around the valve.
+Warp knitting can produce thin, dense textile structures that prevent blood leakage around the valve.

-Implantable textiles can be formed via knitting, braiding or weaving of medical-grade fibers.
-Based on the processing parameters and biomaterials selected (such as, ultra-high molecular weight polyethylene, polyester, polypropylene etc.), the characteristics of the fabric can be tailored by design engineers to the specific needs of the surgical application.
-For example, a tapered woven that changes the direction of a few fibers can allow tape itself to be more easily threaded through holes in the body by a surgeon.
-Textiles can also be used for composite products combining polymeric and metallic filaments, for example a stent graft composite (mixing wire with polyester).
+Implantable textiles can be formed via knitting, braiding, or weaving of medical-grade fibers.
+Based on the processing parameters and biomaterials selected (such as, ultrahigh molecular weight polyethylene, polyester, polypropylene etc.), the characteristics of the fabric can be tailored by design engineers to the specific needs of the surgical application.
+For example, a tapered woven allows the product profile to be more easily threaded through device fixtures or small areas by the surgeon.

 Warp knitting is especially ideal for creating textile products for vascular applications (especially for mitral heart valve replacement) because it can produce very thin, dense textile structures that prevent blood leakage around the valve.
-Porosity can be tailored to recruit the desired cell by size, creating specialized regions of tissue regeneration.
+Porosity can be tailored to recruit cells by creating specialized regions promoting tissue regeneration.
 Densities can be rapidly changed so you can transition from dense to porous within a single fabric.
 For cardiovascular fabrics, this means blood leakage can be prevented inside the valve while native tissue ingrowth is encouraged outside.
 Knits are very compliant allowing the implant to stretch and move with the body, reducing patient discomfort and restoring natural mobility.

 Biomedical textiles can be used in lower profile devices and less invasive cardiovascular and endovascular procedures/applications including: